Recent Searches

 One disadvantage: this Sound Amplifier app is available only for iOS.

-Rating and reviews from Apple App Store
+Rating on Apple App Store

-Jeff, 5 stars
+4.6 out of 5 stars

 Cost: Free